 The study involved 10 adult informants, 5 females and 5 males.
-Observations and focus group discussions were used as research instruments.
+In terms of information collection, the following research instruments were used: questionnaires, observation and focus group discussion.

-It is evident from the findings presented in this research that IK methods and skills employed worked towards protecting the particular environment under study here.
-There seems to be compelling evidence that wet lands and vegetation are still extant, a sign that the environment has been protected, despite the absence of modern scientific techniques among the local inhabitants.
+It is evident from the findings presented in this research paper that the IK methods and skills employed seem to have worked in protecting the environment under study.
+In terms of wetlands and vegetation there is compelling evidence that they are still extant, a sign that the environment has been protected despite the absence of modern scientific techniques among the local inhabitants.